-mention of the "support" -the sheet of textural counterpoint to the maestro's radically change anyone's opinion of a particular paper; nor is it to divine why an artist of the Renaissance may have chosen a specific sheet (e.g., surface texture, dimensions, weight, economic necessity, scarcity, availability, etc).
-Instead, I wish to create and document a coarsely hair-textured linen and handmade hemp paper and make sheets available to artist friends and colleagues.
-One need only to open a Renaissance-era book and pull out the endpapers (flyleaf) for an opportunity to draw on Cinquecento paper in its aged, antique form; however, my goal is to document and make a brand-new, crisp, freshly minted sheet of Renaissance paper, as yet unaltered by the passing of time - such a paper as Michelangelo might have purchased from a Florentine paper merchant.
-Artists' cravings and desires haven't changed all that much over the past 500 years - offer a contemporary artist a sheet of interesting, unique, and versatile paper, and their eyes light up.
+Museum wall text for a Michelangelo drawing describes the medium as "Red chalk over black-chalk underdrawing" with no description or even a mention of the "support" -the sheet of paper that provided an important textural counterpoint to the maestro's mark-making.

+might have purchased from a Florentine paper merchant.
+Artists' cravings and desires haven't changed all that much over the past 500 years offer a contemporary artist a sheet of interesting, unique, and versatile paper, and their eyes light up.
 Watch their spirits lifted as they contemplate the paper's potential, like a carver who looks at a block of marble and sees the Pietà ready to emerge.
 My quest aims to deliver to this community an anticorporate, non-Arts-&-Crafts-Movement, non-Industrial-Revolution paper that will receive chalk and ink marks as rugged yet beautifully as some papers did five hundred years ago: a paper with tantalizing flaws and inconsistencies.
 As Pierre-Marc de Biasi predicts in a 2011 essay, the digital age may yet witness a revival of handmade paper as a "pleasure material":